questdb/time-series-streaming-analytics-template/README.md

     - volumes: It mounts a volume using the local `./kafka-connect-plugins`, needed to enable ingestion into questdb
     - port 8083 for the REST API for the connect service
     - connects to: `broker:29092` and `questdb:9009`
+-schema_registry:
+    - port 8081 for the Kafka Schema Registry HTTP interface
+    - connects to: `broker:29092`
 - questdb:
     - volumes: It will mount a volume using the local `./questdb_root` folder.
 This folder will store all the database files.
 It is safe to remove the contents of the folder between restarts if you want to wipe the whole database.
     - port 9000 is the REST API and web console, available at http://localhost:9000